rachelnisbet/Educate2025_Coffee/README.md

     * Load packages
     * Import data
     * Compute summary statistics for numeric variables
-    * Run an ANOVA to see if there’s actually a difference between coffee consumption by country
+    * Run an ANOVA to see if there’s actually a difference between Coffee Consumption by Country

 With only two files, we’ve already started to understand more about our data and the participants of our study.
 Close out of the current VS Code window and navigate back to the Workbench page.
 We can stop our workbench whenever we aren’t using it to save compute power, cloud costs, etc..
 But we aren’t actually done with our exploration!